slatedocs/slate/source/index.html.md

 }
 ```

-The <span style="color:red"> Trades </span> channel streams executed trades for a given trading pair.
+The **Trades** channel streams executed trades for a given trading pair.
 See the table below for which exchanges returns which fields.

 Field |  Type | Exchanges Supporting
 ------ | ------- | -----------